 Nu Pop Culture - Technology

 Technology, like music, can move in trends and lead to a lot of redundant market saturation.
 The technology section of Nu Pop Culture will be focused on actual new ideas and not so much the latest tech companies jumping on bandwagons.
-For now check out the latest 2016 Tech News.
+Check out 2017 Tech News.

 Steve Jobs had a way of making tech exciting even to non-techies, whereas Bill Gates was more of just a regular old world aggressive marketer that always seemed to favor rushing bug-riddled products to market than quality control.
 Eventually, the Apple model ended up beating the Microsoft model for tech, making Apple the most successful company on Earth while Microsoft largely played follow the leader.

 As exciting as Apple was during the Jobs era, the company began to exhibit reduced adventurous vision once Tim Cook took over.
 Although a progressive, and the first openly gay CEO, as well as a supporter of building solar data centers, Cook simply has not captured people's imagination the same way Jobs did, although the stock has achieved record levels.
 Apple became the first $800 billion company in May 2017 and is on track to be the first trillion dollar company in the next few years.

 When iTunes launched it was revolutionary under Jobs.
 Under Cook iTunes has slipped in market share and in quality.
 In the music space, Apple has been more of a follower of Spotify than a leader with new ideas for streaming music.